particle-iot/docs/README.md

     brew install nodejs

-If you don't already have Grunt installed, you'll need that too:

-    npm install -g grunt-cli

-Once you have the dependencies, navigate to this repository's directory on your machine, and then:
+Once you have Node.js set up, navigate to this repository's directory on your machine, and then:

     npm install

-to install any other necessary dependencies:
+to install any other necessary dependencies.

 ### Hosting locally

-This documentation uses Grunt and Assemble to build and push documentation updates.
-Once everything's installed, to build the documentation, type:

-`grunt build`

-The documentation will be located in the `build` directory.
-If you would like to host this documentation locally, try:

-`grunt server`
+This documentation uses a fabulous tool from the folks at Segment called [Metalsmith](http://www.metalsmith.io).
+Metalsmith is a static site generator that builds static HTML sites from source material in other formats; in this case, Markdown and Handlebars.

+To run a locally hosted version of the documentation, follow the installation instructions above, and then within the 'docs' directory type in your terminal:

+`npm start`

-This will set up a Connect server and load the local documentation in a web browser.
-If you make changes, the browser should automatically refresh.
+This will set up a server running at `http://localhost:8080`.
+If you make changes to the source content, your browser should automatically refresh using `livereload`.

 ### Deployment

 When updated documentation is pushed to the master branch, it is automatically pushed to Amazon S3 by Travis CI.

-Travis calls `grunt deploy`, which is the same as `grunt build`, except that it also zips up the docs for downloading.
+TODO: FURTHER INSTRUCTIONS FOR DEPLOYMENT

 To see the latest build, visit the [Travis CI page](https://travis-ci.org/spark/docs).